How a Credit Score Simulator Works

 What to Expect When Using a Credit Score Simulator

 Knowing what to expect can help you to get the most out of a credit score simulator.
-Keep in mind that your results will differ from someone else’s because credit scores are as unique as fingerprints.
+Keep in mind that your results will differ from someone else’s because credit scores are unique.
 Below are a few things to consider:

-• Not all credit score calculations are the same.
+- Not all credit score calculations are the same.
 Not every simulation tool will provide you with the same results.
-There are three major credit-reporting agencies (Experian, TransUnion, and Equifax), and data may vary from one source to another.
+There are three major credit-reporting agencies (Experian, TransUnion, and Equifax), and data may vary from one source to another.1

-• The results are always estimates.
+- The results are always estimates.
 The results that credit score simulators provide are estimates, not guarantees or even predictions.
 That’s partly because the tools simulate only one action in isolation, and in reality, credit scores result from numerous actions happening in concert.
-It’s also because credit score calculations are complex and subject to change.
+It’s also because credit score calculations are complex and subject to change.1

-Even considering these caveats, a credit score simulator can be a valuable tool to help you improve your credit score over time.
+Even considering these caveats, a credit score simulator may be a valuable tool to help you improve your credit score over time.
 For more insight, read “How to Improve Your Credit Score.”

 Frequently Asked Questions